General North Carolina Zoo Rules

 - Costumed characters are not allowed in the Zoo unless the person is an approved contractor of the Zoo.

-- Costumes, Masks and Face Paint may not be worn by any guests ages 16 or older (unless required for medical purposes).
+- Costumes, full face masks, and face paint may not be worn by guests ages 13 or older.

 - Feeding, petting, touching, harassing or harming any wildlife, including native squirrels, snakes and birds, is prohibited.